arnaudperalta/arnaudperalta.github.io/content/draft/swarm.md

   db_storage:
 ```

-Without secret mechanism, we need to expose credentials in plain text during our deployment (either in compose file, .env file or inside the image).
+Without a secret mechanism, we need to expose credentials in plain text during our deployment (either in compose file, .env file, or inside the image).
-We can't scale this architecture, every services will run on a unique replica on one server.
+We can't scale this architecture, every service will run on a unique replica on one server.

-With few changes coming from new concepts introduced by Swarm, we can get this kind of file who describes a Docker Stack:
+With few changes coming from new concepts introduced by Swarm, we can get this kind of file that describes a Docker Stack (A stack is defined by a compose file, you can deploy multiples stack on Swarm cluster):
 ```yml
 version: "3.9"
 services: